Nick Vigil

-Nick Vigil (born August 20, 1993) is an American football linebacker for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Utah State, and was selected by the Cincinnati Bengals in the third round of the 2016 NFL Draft.
-He has also played for the Los Angeles Chargers and Minnesota Vikings.
+Nick Vigil (born August 20, 1993) is an American professional football linebacker of the National Football League (NFL).
+He played college football for the Utah State Aggies, and was selected by the Cincinnati Bengals in the third round of the 2016 NFL draft.
+He has also played for the Los Angeles Chargers, the Arizona Cardinals and the Minnesota Vikings.

-Early years
+Early life

 Vigil attended Fremont High School in Plain City, Utah, where he played football and basketball.
 In football, Vigil committed to play college football at Utah State University.

 College career

 As a redshirt freshman in 2013, Vigil started four of 14 games.
 He finished the season with 57 tackles and a team-leading 5.5 sacks.
 During his sophomore year, Vigil started all 13 games and finished the season with a team-leading 6 forced fumbles, 6 quarterback hurries, 123 tackles, 16.5 tackles for loss, and 7 sacks.
 As a junior in 2015, he started all 13 games with 144 tackles: good enough for sixth in the nation.
-After his junior year, he announced his intentions to enter the 2016 NFL Draft.
+After his junior year, he announced his intentions to enter the 2016 NFL draft.

 Professional career

+Pre-draft

 Vigil attended the NFL Scouting Combine in Indianapolis and completed the majority of combine drills, but chose to skip the bench press due to a pectoral injury.
 Vigil finished first among all linebackers participating at the NFL Combine in the short shuttle and three-cone drill, while finishing tenth in the 40-yard dash.
 On April 6, 2016, he participated in Utah State's pro day and opted to stand on the majority of combine numbers.
 Vigil performed the bench press and improved his times in the 40-yard dash (4.65s), 20-yard dash (2.70s), and 10-yard dash (1.58s).
 He conducted a private workout with the Atlanta Falcons and attended pre-draft visits with the New Orleans Saints and Chicago Bears.
 At the conclusion of the pre-draft process, Vigil was projected to be a fifth or sixth round pick by NFL draft experts and scouts.